rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.3.06
+# Current stable version: 3.3.07

+### Auguest 1, 2012

+- For reasons of required content, consistancy, & code simplicity, the format for language files is now php, instead of ini.
+While the ini format is cleaner looking and a bit easier to read, there are a few deal-breakers as far as using it to contain values for language strings (as used in OFCMS).
+Those issues, along with some general considerations of various pros & cons, are (or soon will be) detailed on the wiki page.

 ### July 31, 2012

-- For reasons of security, consistancy, & code simplicity, the format of external config files (if used) is now php, instead of ini.
+- For reasons of security, consistancy, & code simplicity, the format for external config files (if used) is now php, instead of ini.
 This permits a simple copy & paste between an external config file & onefilecms.php.
   A config file must begin with "<?php".
-And, for security reasons, external config files should also end in ".php".
-Otherwise, your webserver may server up the file as plain text, exposing the contents.
+And, for security reasons, external config file names should end in ".php".
+Otherwise, your webserver may serve up the file as plain text, exposing the contents, such as username and password.

 ### July 25, 2012